Search This Blog

 As a rule of thumb most bulbs like to be twice their own depth.
 We also now have a microryzal fungi planting agent to add to sprinkle under your bulbs and improve there establishment.

 When the soil is very damp and heavy you can plant bulbs on their side if they are prone to taking in water from the top and rotting.
+Generally pointy bit at the top, roots at the bottom.
 Also if you are not sure which is the top or where the shoot will come from you can plant the bulb on its side and it will correct itself.

 You may wish to scatter the bulbs and plant them where they land for a more natural effect.